ml5js/ml5-website-v02-docsify/docs/reference/facemesh.md

   }
   ```

+  Here is the reformatted code comments into markdown as you requested:

+  ### Options for face detection:

+  - **maxFacess**
+    - Number: The maximum number of faces to detect.
+Defaults to 2.
+  - **refineLandmarks**
+    - Boolean: Refine the landmarks.
+Defaults to false.
+  - **flipHorizontal**
+    - Boolean: Flip the result horizontally.
+Defaults to false.
+  - **runtime**
+    - String: The runtime to use. "mediapipe" (default) or "tfjs".

+  ### For using custom or offline models:

+  - **solutionPath**
+    - String: The file path or URL to the model.

   More info on options [here](https://github.com/tensorflow/tfjs-models/tree/master/face-landmarks-detection/src/mediapipe#create-a-detector).

 - **callback(facemesh, error)**: OPTIONAL.
 A function to run once the model has been loaded.
 Alternatively, call `ml5.facemesh()` within the p5 `preload` function.